 Anthony Joshua

-Anthony Joshua Profile
+Profile

-The journey to the top has been as swift as it has spectacular for Anthony Joshua, but now his elite career stands at the crossroads.
-The two-time world heavyweight champion grew up in Watford but moved to the capital when he was 17.
 A year later he was introduced to the ‘noble art’ by a cousin, who took him along to Finchley ABC to start training.
 The rest, as they say, is history.
 The big Londoner with the cheerful character and imposing physique first came to worldwide prominence at the 2012 London Olympics, his smile lighting up the event as he claimed gold in the super-heavyweight division.
-He turned pro with Eddie Hearn and Matchroom soon after and enjoyed a meteoric rise through the ranks.
-He won the British title after just 14 fights, knocking out old amateur rival Dillian Whyte in a classic, and then won the IBF world heavyweight title in April 2016 with a crushing KO win in two (while barely breaking sweat) against American Charles Martin.

-On an unforgettable night in 2017 he won an absolute war against Wladimir Klitschko, surviving a knockdown against ‘Dr Steelhammer’ and several rocky moments before pulling the fight out of the fire in the penultimate round to become the undisputed world heavyweight champion.
-In 2019 he suffered the biggest heavyweight upset since James ‘Buster’ Douglas knocked out Mike Tyson in 1990 when sawn-off Mexican American Andy Ruiz Jr stopped him in seven rounds in front of a disbelieving crowd at Madison Square Garden.
 However, AJ then showed his cojones and adaptability by beating Ruiz in a rematch six months later in Saudi Arabia.
 That victory showed another side to his game, as Joshua took a safety-first approach to beat Ruiz from the outside, winning handily on points.

 Joshua would lose his titles once again in September 2021 when he was dethroned by the brilliant Ukrainian former cruiserweight king Oleksandr Usyk.
 Joshua dropped a unanimous decision at Tottenham Hotspur Stadium after Usyk produced a boxing masterclass for the ages.
-A defeat by Usyk in their Saudi Arabia rematch in August 2022 was AJ’s third in five fights and left him with a lot to ponder as he assesses the road back to the top of the mountain.
+A defeat by Usyk in their Saudi Arabia rematch in August 2022 was AJ's third in five fights and left him with a lot to ponder as he assessed the road back to the top of the mountain.

 Joshua is already rich beyond his wildest dreams, with lucrative endorsements deals swelling an already bulging bank balance.
 Yet it could all have been so different.